ikoula/ansible_playbooks/drupal/README.md

 Drupal 8
 =========

-Playbook to deploy Drupal 8 CMS in LAMP (Linux Apach2 MySQL Php) environment in Debian9
+Playbook to deploy Drupal 8 CMS in LAMP (Linux Apache2 MySQL Php) environment on Debian9

 Use "DRUPAL_MYSQL_PASS" variable to define the password of drupal mysql user and "DRUPAL_SITE_PASS" variable to define the password of admin Drupal site account.